Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 British government response to this crisis is admirably organized.
 The government brings its regiments in to begin shelling the landing crater, and some newer ones that have appeared throughout the country.
 In the meantime, their team of special agents, the League, is kept on hand but not in the forefront.

-The inn that the team stays in has been evacuated and it's called 'Bleak House' from the novel of the same name by Dickens.
+The inn that the League uses as a 'field office' of sorts has been evacuated and it's called "Bleak House" .
 I love this inn.
 Living in the city myself, seeing all this space, and the nearness of nature, is just glorious.
 I'd live here in a pinch.

 Inside the inn, Quatermain and Nemo are playing a game with matches that I am unfamiliar with - they end up spelling the word 'Nine' with the matches